CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Method

 To enable 3D scene modeling, we employ Instant-NGP~\cite{muller2022instant}, which incorporates a hash grid and an occupancy grid to enhance computation efficiency.
 Additionally, a smaller multilayer perceptron (MLP), $F_\theta(z)$ can be utilized to model the density and appearance, given by:

 Here, $\mathbf{x} \in \mathbb{R}^3$ and $\mathbf{d} \in (\theta, \phi)$ represent the location vector and the viewing direction respectively.
-The MLP is also conditioned on the sampled scene latents $z\sim q_\phi(z | I_c^t)$ (see Appendix~\ref{sec:train_details}). \paragraph{Training methodology:} The architecture alone does not enable us to model complex real-world scenarios, as seen through a similar example in NeRF-VAE~\cite{kosiorek2021nerfvae}.
+The MLP is conditioned on the sampled scene latents $z\sim q_\phi(z | I_c^t)$ (see Appendix~\ref{sec:train_details}). \paragraph{Training methodology:} The architecture alone does not enable us to model complex scenarios, as seen through a similar example in NeRF-VAE~\cite{kosiorek2021nerfvae}.
 A crucial contribution of our work is our two-stage training framework which stabilizes the training.
 First, we optimize the convolutional ViT based encoder and pose-conditional convolutional decoder in the pixel space for reconstruction.
 This enables our method to deal with more complex and realistic scenes as the encoding is learned in a semantically rich 2D space.
 By conditioning the decoder on camera poses, we achieve disentanglement between camera view angles and scene context, making the representation view-invariant and the encoder 3D-aware.
-Next, once rich latent representations are learned, we replace the decoder with a latent-conditioned NeRF over the latent space of the frozen encoder.
-The NeRF reconstructs encoder beliefs in 3D for novel view synthesis.
+Once rich latent representations are learned, we replace the decoder with a latent-conditioned NeRF over the latent space of the frozen encoder.
+The NeRF reconstructs encoder beliefs in 3D for novel view synthesis. \paragraph{Loss:} PC-VAE is trained using standard VAE loss, with mean square error (MSE) and a Kullback–Leibler (KL) divergence given by evidence lower bound:

-\paragraph{Loss:} Our PC-VAE is trained using standard VAE loss, with mean square error (MSE) and a Kullback–Leibler (KL) divergence given by evidence lower bound (ELBO): where $w_{\textit{KL}}$ denotes the KL divergence loss weight and $z~\sim~q_{\phi}(z|I^t_{c})$.
+where $w_{\textit{KL}}$ denotes the KL divergence loss weight and $z~\sim~q_{\phi}(z|I^t_{c})$.
 To make our representation 3D-aware, our posterior is encoded using camera $c$ while the decoder is conditioned on a randomly sampled pose $c''$.

 KL divergence regularizes the latent space to balance conditioned reconstruction and stochasticity under occlusion.
 An elevated KL divergence loss weight $w_{\textit{KL}}$ pushes the latents closer to a standard normal distribution, $\mathcal{N}(0, 1)$, thereby ensuring probabilistic sampling in scenarios under partial observation.
 However, excessive regularization causes the latents to be less separable, leading to mode collapse.
 To mitigate this, we adopt delayed linear KL divergence loss weight scheduling to strike a balanced $w_{\textit{KL}}$.